Create Table Element

 ITaggedContent taggedContent = document.TaggedContent;

-taggedContent.SetTitle("Example Array");
+taggedContent.SetTitle("Example Table");

-Step 3: Creating the array element
+Step 3: Create the Table Element

 // Get the root structure element